top of page

 Author Taylor Spurgeon-Hess covers Treating Nasal Valve Obstruction: The VivAer Procedure Explained on BackTable ENT

 To address the various causes of nasal valve obstruction, otolaryngologists often start with the conservative route and treat patients with a combination of modalities including nasal steroid spray, topical antihistamines, decongestants, and nasal strips or nose cones.
 If these non-invasive options fail, patients can turn to surgery, but may prefer an in-office treatment such as the VivAer.
 The VivAer procedure works by remodeling the nasal airway and takes only a few minutes.
-For qualified patients, this procedure offers lasting relief and requires minimal time for recovery.
+For qualified patients, the VivAer procedure recovery is minimal and it offers lasting relief.

 This article features excerpts from the BackTable ENT Podcast.
 We’ve provided the highlight reel in this article, and you can listen to the full podcast below.